Efficient Pyramid Channel Attention Network for Pathological Myopia Recognition: Datasets and implementation details

 \subsection{Datasets}

-In this paper, we adopt four datasets to verify the effectiveness of our method as follows:
+In this paper, we utilize four datasets to verify the effectiveness of our method as follows:

-\textbf{PM-Fundus Dataset:} To the best of our knowledge, existing publicly available fundus-based PM datasets are small, which are difficult to verify the effectiveness of methods.
-Therefore, we collect fundus images of PM from PLAM dataset, ODIR dataset and RFMiD dataset \cite{pachade2021retinal} to construct a new dataset named PM-fundus, which will be released as a benchmark for automatic PM detection task.
+\textbf{PM-Fundus:} To the best of our knowledge, the most existing datasets for PM recognition are private, lacking public PM recognition datasets.
+In order to prompt the development of PM recognition task, we collect fundus images of PM from publicly available PLAM dataset, ODIR dataset and RFMiD dataset \cite{pachade2021retinal} to construct a new dataset named PM-fundus, which will be released as a benchmark for automatic PM recognition task.
 The PM-fundus dataset contains 818 images of PM and 1636 images of normal.
-We split the PM-Fundus dataset into two disjoint sets: training and setting.
-The training set contains 572 images of PM and 1145 images of normal, and testing set contains 246 images of PM and 491 images of normal.
+We split the PM-Fundus dataset into two disjoint sets: training and testing.
+The training set contains 572 images of PM and 1145 images of normal, and the testing set contains 246 images of PM and 491 images of normal, which will be released in the future.

-\textbf{Isee-PA Dataset:} It is a private fundus dataset of PM and age-related macular degeneration (AMD).
-The dataset contains 2,384 images, including 1,665 training images (700 images of normal, 509 images of PM, and 466 images of AMD) and 719 testing images (300 images of normal, 219 image of PM, and 200 images of AMD).
-Each image is labeled with normal, PM and AMD, respectively.
+\textbf{Isee-PA:} It is a private fundus dataset of PM and age-related macular degeneration (AMD).
+The dataset contains 2,384 images, including 1,665 training images (700 images of normal, 509 images of PM, and 466 images of AMD) and 719 testing images (300 images of normal, 219 images of PM, and 200 images of AMD).
+Each image is labeled with normal, PM and AMD, respectively, by experienced clinicians.

-\textbf{WM-PM Dataset:} It is also a private dataset of PM, which collect from Wenzhou Medical University.
+\textbf{WM-PM:} It is also a private PM dataset, which collects from Wenzhou Medical University.
 The dataset contains 280 fundus images from 194 cases.
 We split the dataset into two disjoint subsets based on the case level: training and testing.
 The training set contains 49 fundus images of normal cases and 147 fundus images of PM cases, and the testing set contains 21 fundus images of normal cases and 63 fundus images of PM cases.

-\textbf{LAG Dataset:} It is a publicly available fundus image dataset of glaucoma \cite{li2019large}, which was collected by Beijing Tongren Hospital.
+\textbf{LAG:} It is a publicly available fundus image dataset of glaucoma \cite{li2019large}, which was collected by Beijing Tongren Hospital.
 The dataset has 4,854 images: 1,711 images of glaucoma and 3,143 images of non-glaucoma.
 We also split it into three disjoint subsets: training (2,911), validation (971), and testing (972).